uconneeb/evolution/reading.md

 * Chapter 11 is on sexual selection, but the following sections are most relevant
 * Section 11.2 (Sexual selection on males: competition), pp. 417-423
 * Section 11.3 (Sexual selection on males: female choice), pp. 423-441

+### Lecture 10 (Multilevel selection, inclusive fitness)

+These are the most relevant sections for the material covered in lecture.
+You are welcome to read more, however.
+You might find the section on "Kin Selection and Human Behavior" quite interesting!
+* pp. 320-321 (in particular Muller's ratchet and the discussion of fig. 8.28)
+* pp. 471-473 (Multilevel selection and Cooperation)
+* pp. 460-461 (Inclusive Fitness section)